muratk5n/thirdwave/en/README.md

 National narrative needs to be compatible with the underlying culture..
 Otherwise there will be neurotic behaviour..
-That's why there is so much neuroticism, especially in politics, in so-called Turkey.
+That's why there is so much neuroticism in so-called Turkey, especially in its politics.

 ---